nishanth186/booking_module/README.md

 ## About Facility Booking Module

-This is a simple Laravel-based application designed to manage the booking of facilities such as Clubhouse and Tennis Court.
+This Laravel-based application is designed to manage the booking of facilities such as Clubhouse and Tennis Court.
 It allows users to book facilities, view existing bookings, and clear all session data.

+**Note:**
+(As per the requirement provided)
+- **Data Storage**: This application uses PHP sessions for data management instead of a database.
+- **UI**: The application does not use UI view files.
+All interactions are done via API endpoints.
+Use Postman to test and interact with the API endpoints.
+- **Session-Based**: Data is stored in the session, so until the session is cleared, bookings will be visible.
+Clearing the session will remove all bookings.

 ## Features

 - **Facility Booking**: Reserve facilities with specified time slots.